A Convex Method of Generalized State Estimation using Circuit-theoretic Node-breaker Model: Discussion

 The selection of weights for continuous measurements $(\alpha, \beta, \gamma$ in \eqref{eq:GSE}) is statistically related to the variance (or dispersion) of the measurement tolerance (especially when assuming noise $n$ as Gaussian).
 Most existing works \cite{traditional-WLS-SE}\cite{TE-WLSE-BDI} set weights as $\frac{1}{\sigma^2}$ which is the reciprocal of the variance of the noise.
 This results in a statistical property wherein minimizing weighted least squares of the noise in the objective is equivalent to a maximal likelihood estimation (MLE) if we assume that noise $n$ follows Gaussian distribution.
 However, this can also lead to numerical issues as a high-quality measurement device (which has a very low noise variance) corresponds to an extremely high weight value which can cause ill-conditioning issues.
 In this paper, to avoid extremely high weights, we scale the reciprocal of variance such that any RTU device with noise $\sigma=0.001$ has weight=1.

 In contrast, the selection of weights for switches ($w$ in \eqref{eq:GSE}) requires additional tuning.
 Unlike continuous measurements, the switch statuses are discrete data, and the assumption of Gaussian noise no longer holds, making the statistical variance inapplicable.
 Instead, this paper’s selection of switch weights is based on considering a trade-off between convergence stability and the algorithm's sensitivity to topology error.
-Specifically, when the weights of switches are high, the resulting low sensitivity to topology errors can cause a wrong switch status to be falsely identified as multiple bad continuous measurements and degrade ckt-GSE’s solution quality.
+Specifically, when the weights of switches are high, the resulting low sensitivity to topology errors can cause a wrong switch status to be falsely identified as multiple bad continuous data and degrade ckt-GSE’s solution quality.
 While very low switch weights will result in a high sensitivity to topology errors and allow easy detection of wrong switch status data, low weights can cause numerical difficulties, which will deteriorate convergence efficiency of ckt-GSE.
 This paper applies hyper-parameter tuning to select the weights that give the lowest misclassification rate.
 Based on our empirical findings, the weights of switching devices should be lower than continuous meters to provide the necessary sensitivity for the wrong switch status.
-In this paper, we set all switch weights to $0.001$.
+In this paper, we set all switch weights to $0.001$ for the 8 substation case, and $0.01$ for the 300-substation case and Taxas CP-2000 case.